16/16

 • Build meals around protein, fiber, and satiety

-• Use logging (Getter or otherwise) as a lens, not a leash
+• Use logging as a tool for review when a record helps

 Movement: Simple, Sustainable, Satisfying

 • Walk.
 Stretch.
 Lift.
 Dance.
-Move joyfully and regularly
+Move regularly in ways you can repeat

 Mindset: Identity Over Outcomes